Steinaver/frontend-core/src/features/addCommentForm/README.md

-## Фича формы добавления комментария
+## Feature for the comment add form